ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Evaluation

-\textbf{Offline Overhead} \textsc{ScaleDoc} needs an offline computation for document representation, but this overhead is small.
-Encoding 10,000 \textsc{PubMed} documents with \textsc{NvEmbed} is a \textbf{one-time} process requiring about 24 PFLOPs, according to ~\cite{10.5555/3691938.3691949}.
-Conversely, during online processing, an LLM oracle like Llama-3-70B~\cite{grattafiori2024llama3herdmodels} (comparable to GPT-4o) demands 10$\times$ more computation for each ad-hoc query.
-Even a lightweight proxy model such as Llama-3.2-3B uses 13 PFLOPs per query, a cost incurred every time.
-This highlights that \textsc{ScaleDoc}'s one-time offline overhead is comparatively small and acceptable.
+\textbf{Offline Overhead.} \textsc{ScaleDoc} needs an offline computation for document representation.
+Encoding 10,000 documents with \textsc{NvEmbed} is a \textbf{one-time} process and requires a relatively small amount of computation.
+For example, on the \textsc{PubMed} dataset, the estimated computation is approximately 50 PFLOPs.
+Conversely, during online processing, an LLM oracle (e.g., GPT-4o) demands 10$\times$ more computation for each ad hoc query.
+A lightweight proxy model such as Llama-3.2-3B would incur 27 PFLOPS online computation for each new query.
+This comparison underscores that \textsc{ScaleDoc}'s one-time offline overhead is relatively small and acceptable, in light of the efficiency it brings to online query processing.